- is inviting and easy to read; not too much information

 - brief, succinct language; no unnecessary words

-- absolutely free from grammatical, spelling, punctuation, usage, and typographical errors
+- absolutely free from grammatical, spelling, punctuation, and usage errors

 - address, current and permanent (if necessary)